Everything You Need To Know About Buying Your New Kitchen Cabinets

 Cabinet Assembly Type

-The quality of materials and craftsmanship on your cabinet boxes is essential.
-The type of wood and assembly method are all good indicators of overall quality.
-At Lily Ann Cabinets, we only use ½” solid furniture-grade plywood for our boxes with real birch or maple for the face frames in our RTA cabinets, while inferior RTA cabinet brands may use particle board or cheap fillers to save money, which results in a flimsier cabinet that won’t be nearly as durable.
-If you don’t want your cabinets to feel “cheap”, make sure that you’re getting an all real wood cabinet like the ones we sell at Lily Ann.
+When it comes to kitchen cabinet box construction, the type of wood and assembly method can indicate the overall quality of your cabinets.
+At Lily Ann Cabinets, we only use 1⁄2” solid furniture-grade plywood for our boxes with real birch or maple for the face frames in our RTA kitchen cabinets.
+Other RTA cabinet brands may use particle board or cheap fillers to save money, which results in a flimsier kitchen cabinet that won’t be nearly as durable.
+If you want your kitchen cabinets to feel sturdy and look great for years to come, make sure that you invest in an all-real wood cabinet like the ones we sell at Lily Ann Cabinets.

 Wood Used in Kitchen Cabinets